shikha1108/notes/technicalTerms.md

 * It is not easy to understand.
 When new joiner join company.

 ### Repository
-we used it to store the data.
+basically we create repo to store the data.
+And
-We basically crete git repo for code review and we also used spring repo .
+We create git repo for code review and we also used spring repo .

 ### Framework
 A framework is like a structure that provides a base for the application development process.